Citizens (radio series)

-Citizens was a radio drama series, which aired twice a week from 27 October 1987 to 25 July 1991.
+Citizens is a radio drama series, which aired twice a week from 27 October 1987 to 25 July 1991.
 There were 338 twenty-five-minute episodes and it was broadcast on BBC Radio 4.
 It was created by Marilyn Imrie and A.J.
 Quinn.

 The series initially focused on the residents of 5 Limerick Road in the fictional South London borough of Ditcham: